omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/08_K8s_clusterIP.md

 Update routes in React app `client` and the `posts` service, re-build images, push to Docker Hub, and rollout restart deployments.

 5. Update paths in `ingress-srv.yaml`.
 Ingress does not make use of wildcars with columns (:) in paths, so use wildcars with regex (the one below is any value followed by `/comments`).
 Add annotation to use regex.
-Finally, add `/` path with wildcard **at the end** to make it work with SPA approach (not used here but in general for other apps).
-Path rules are **ordered from greatest priority to lowest** from top to bottom.
+Finally, add `/` path with wildcard **at the end** to make it work with SPA approach (not used here but in general for other apps). **Path rules are ordered from greatest priority to lowest from top to bottom**.

 ```yaml
 apiVersion: networking.k8s.io/v1